-Arrive at school and sign in on House 1:10 - 1:20pm n All students register on their respective Houses 4pm Avison Year 6-8 Students sign out on House and must be collected by 4pm 5pm Mean of the second staff supervised activity and have arranged to stay later.
+8am - 8:40am :40am Arrive at school and sign in on House 1:10 - 1:20pm All students register on their respective Houses 4pm Avison Year 6-8 Students sign out on House and must be collected by 4pm 5pm Year 9 Students sign out on House and must be collected by 5pm unless they are attending a staff supervised activity and have arranged to stay later.
 5pm all Year 10-13 students sign out on House and leave by 6pm unless they are attending a staff supervised activity and have arranged to stay later.